 The criteria for selecting teeth for sealant placement include deep-occlusal fissures, fossae (Figure 21), or occlusal/lingual pits.
 A sealant may be contraindicated (not indicated) if:

 The disease susceptibility of the tooth should be considered when selecting teeth for sealants, not the age of the patient.
 Sealants appear to be equally retained on occlusal surfaces of both primary and permanent dentition.
-Sealants should be placed on the teeth of adult patients if there is evidence of existing or impending caries susceptibility, such as a diet excessive in carbohydrates or as a result of a drug or radiation-induced xerostomia.
+Sealants should be placed on the teeth of adult patients if there is evidence of existing or impending caries susceptibility, such as a chronic diet of fermentable carbohydrates or as a result of a pharmacological or radiation-induced xerostomia.

 Your session is about to expire.
 Do you want to continue logged in?